Manifest V3 migration guide

 }

 Web accessible resources are available only to the sites and extensions specified in the manifest.
-The developer preview supports resources
+In Manifest V3, Firefox supports the extension_ids

 To migrate your extension, rewrite the manifest.json key ‘web_accessible_resources’ to specify the sites and extensions that can access the resources.